l3andro/guru-dash-4teams/README.md

 - Grafana: Responsible for dashboards, the ./grafana folder has all the configuration of datasources and dashboards to upload via docker.
 - Influxdb: Timeseries database for metrics, is rising via docker with no mapped volume, so when the container dies the records are reset.
 - Strapi: CMS for configurations, today we have two collections, datasources and custom-metrics.
-- metrics-service: Service in nodeJS, responsible for reading the configurations of the strapi, and accessing the different datasources to obtain metrics, process them and insert in influxdb, in a recurring way according to the CRON configuration in the docker-compose.
+- metrics-service: Service in nodeJS, responsible for reading the configurations of the strapi, and accessing the different datasources to obtain metrics, process them and insert in influxdb, in a recurring way according to the CRON configuration in the Strapi.

 ## Requirements
 - Docker